 Making my own plugin

-No Matter what I did in Gravity Forms or WP Rocket I could not get it to work so I had to write my own little plugin.
+No Matter what I did in Gravity Forms or WP Rocket I could not get it to work with conditional logic so I had to write my own little plugin.

 You can find it here : https://github.com/DiviFramework/wp-rocket-static-exclude-defer-js